 Found some credentials in ‘/opt/app/craft_api/settings.py’

-Python was found in ‘/usr/local/bin’, so we can add the directory to path to gain access to more commands using export PATH=$PATH:/usr/local/bin
+Python was found in ‘/usr/local/bin’, so we can add the directory to path to gain access to more commands using export PATH=$PATH:/usr/local/bin.

-Found ‘dbtest.py’ in ‘/opt/app’ which we could modify the query and change cursor.fetchone()
+Found ‘dbtest.py’ in ‘/opt/app’ which we could modify the query and change cursor.fetchone() to cursor.fetchall() to dump the content of the database.

 Query: ‘show databases’